Finding a Job

 Tips Archive: What to Say About Your Disability and When - Find additional tips on disability disclosure from the government of Alberta, Canada.

 The ADA: Your Employment Rights as an Individual With a Disability - Review commonly asked questions, including some regarding disability disclosure and the hiring process.

-Pre-Employment Disability-Related Questions and Medical Examinations - (PDF FILE) Get more detailed information from the U.S. Equal Employment Opportunity Commission's guidelines for acceptable hiring practices for people with disabilities.
+Pre-Employment Inquiries and Disability - Get more detailed information from the U.S. Equal Employment Opportunity Commission's guidelines for acceptable hiring practices for people with disabilities.

 In addition to promoting your skills to potential employers during your job search, you will probably have to "educate" them about your disability and any related accommodations you may require.
 A non-disabled employer may simply be curious (and unknowingly rude) with their questions when they meet a person with a visual disability.

 As you probably already know, it is important to be patient with the non-disabled, while at the same time setting your own boundaries of what questions you consider appropriate or inappropriate.
 However, if you reveal to an employer that you have a disability, they are permitted to ask what kinds of accommodations you would require for the job.
 Thus, it is to your advantage to be more knowledgeable than the employer about your disability and any needed accommodations.

 Be sure to keep the focus of the hiring process on how you are capable of matching and exceeding the capabilities of the non-disabled candidates you may be competing with for a job.
 Here are some important points to emphasize: